Austrian Football Bundesliga: Tasks and legal form

 Since 1991 the Bundesliga has carried its own responsibility as a separate association, and organises the championships of the two highest divisions in Austria.
 Both are named after their sponsors; since 2014 the Bundesliga is named after sports-betting company, Tipico.
 The second division, called the "Erste Liga" or "First League," is sponsored by Sky Go.
-In addition the Bundesliga is responsible for the Toto Jugendliga, leagues for under 15/17/19 Teams of professional Clubs and academies.
+In addition the Bundesliga is responsible for the Toto Jugendliga, leagues for under 15/17/19 teams of professional clubs and academies.
 The Bundesliga also represents professional football in Austria, in co-operation with the football clubs themselves.

 The Bundesliga is legally a non-profit organisation.
 The twenty teams of the Tipico Bundesliga and the Sky Go Erste Liga constitute the members of the Bundesliga.
 The Bundesliga is represented by an acting executive committee, which supports a supervisory board.
 Each association of the two professional leagues is represented in presidential conferences; these have advisory function in all affairs concerning the Bundesliga.

 Scopes of responsibility of the senates

 The 'senates' are organising committees which consist of honorary and committee-members independent of the clubs.
 The first senate is responsible for suspensions and for the running of championship games.
 The second senate functions as an arbitration board for financial disagreements, the third senate is responsible for all financial concerns and the fourth senate is the panel of referees for the Bundesliga.

-The evaluation of a club's economic competency which is required in order to obtain a playing license for the two professional leagues takes place at the fifth senate, the Bundesliga license committee.
+The evaluation of a club's economic competency which is required in order to obtain a playing licence for the two professional leagues takes place at the fifth senate, the Bundesliga licence committee.

-Objectives

-The Austrian Bundesliga carries the obligation for a positive development of football as a sport at the élite level, as well as for the advancement of the next generation of players in co-operation with the teams at the junior levels of the sport.
-To accomplish this, the Bundesliga requires economic audits of the teams, the introduction of laws particular to professional football, TV marketing, centralised sponsorship and collective marketing for all teams.

 Bundesliga

+Format

-In the Bundesliga, twelve teams play a "double championship", with each team playing every other twice at home and twice away during a championship year, which is divided into an autumn and a spring season.
-The season typically lasts from July to June of the following year.
-At the end of the season, the team finishing in last place in the table is relegated to the Sky Go Erste Liga, the champion of which is promoted to the Bundesliga.
+In the Bundesliga, twelve teams play a double round-robin schedule, with each team playing every other once at home and away during the regular season.
+The league table is then separated into two parts, with the teams ranked first through sixth continuing into the Championship Round, and the remaining teams ranked seventh to twelfth competing in the Relegation Round.
+The points obtained during the regular season are then halved (and rounded down) before the start of the two playoffs.
+Each group of six teams play another double round robin schedule, with one home and one away game against each of their five opponents.
+At the end of the season, the team finishing top of the Championship Round is crowned champion of the Bundesliga.
+The team finishing in last place in the table in the Relegation Round is demoted to the Admiral 2.
+Liga, the champion of which is promoted in their place.
+Teams in the Admiral Bundesliga first division thus play 32 games in a league season between August and May.

-Member clubs for the 2022–23 season

-The Bundesliga champion and the second placed team qualify for the UEFA Champions League, the Austrian Cup winner enters the playoff round of the UEFA Europa League while the team in 4th position, as well as the winner of the Europa Conference League play-offs enter the UEFA Europa Conference League.
-In the event that the Bundesliga champion is also the Austrian Cup winner, the third-placed team enters the UEFA Europa League.
+Tiebreakers

+In the event of two teams having the same number of points, tiebreakers to determine league position are as follows: